 Irish Squash is fully committed to safeguarding the well being of its members.
 Every individual in the organisation should at all times , show respect and understanding to members rights, safety and welfare and conduct themselves in a way that reflects the principles of the organisation.

-Rhonda Moran is the National Childrens’ Officer for Irish Squash and you can contact Rhonda through Irish Squash – [email protected]
+Ann Sheppard is the National Childrens’ Officer for Irish Squash and you can contact Ann through – [email protected]

-All Irish Squash certified coaches must complete the Garda vetting procedure.
+All Irish Squash certified coaches (listed on the coaches section of this website) must complete the Garda vetting procedure.